(Beijing, Xi'an, Lhasa, Chengdu, Shanghai)

 The Sichuan province is the home of Szechuan cooking.
 Experience the burning fire of Sichuan's famous Hotpot dish at the Huang Cheng Lao Ma restaurant.
 The restaurant is accommodated in an artistically impressive brick building with a façade displaying pictures from Chengdu’s past.
 There are several types of hotpots; the traditional chili pepper-hua jiao red pot, hot and mild spilt version, beer lamb hotpot or bullfrog hotpot.
 A typical ingredient is offal, but in many restaurants the old tradition has been reinvented and modern versions usually include a selection of different meats and seafood.

 Fly from Chengdu to Shanghai.
+Flight time is approximately 3 hours.

 Walk along the famous Nanjing Road and the fabulous Bund area while you listen to your expert local tour guide explain the history and development of China's most cosmopolitan city.
 Nanjing Road, Shanghai’s major shopping district, is one of the world's busiest shopping streets, packed with bustling stores and food outlets.
-It is named after the neighboring province’s capital.
+It's named after the neighboring province’s capital.
 A large part of Nanjing Road is a pedestrian precinct.
 The next stop is the Bund, which is Shanghai's famous waterfront.
 From here you will have spectacular views of the Pudong side of the city

 The Marriot run Renaissance Shanghai Yuyuan is a modern and luxurious property located adjacent to the Yuyuan Gardens and old quarter of downtown Shanghai.
 With a top-notch spa, 340 contemporary rooms and suites offering breathtaking views across the Shanghai city skyline and a central location within reasonable distance both to Shanghai's traditional attractions and the EXPO 2010 site this hotels offers a great luxury to value proposition well-suited to any trip.